ronaldbradford/mysql-security-tutorial/README.md

 tutorial presented at the [Percona Live Europe 2017](https://www.percona.com/live/e17/) conference.

 All examples can be run localling using the open source products [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 Each product can be installed on Mac, Windows and Linux desktops.
-Refer to production documentation
+Refer to each products respective documentation.

 Installing Examples
 ===================